Python3pkg/Magellan/README.rst

 Roadmap:
-- Use vex to handle virtualenv stuff
-- list outdated major and minor versions
+    List outdated major and minor versions
-- accept a file containing packages "-pf --package-file" which augments the package_list
+    Accept a file containing packages "-pf --package-file" which augments the package_list Implement snakefood
-- Implement snakefood
-- highlight dependencies/packages that are actually unused - redundant imports
+    Highlight dependencies/packages that are actually unused - redundant imports